sfn-tools/BeamInk/README.md

 - verify the host IP in the config, default `201.234.3.1`
 - try `--machine-info` first before a live session
+- Hit the "Stop session" button, this usually returns the F1 to a sane state
 - confirm the USB Ethernet link is up on the host

 If you are changing beam behavior: